 Where to stay in Cyprus

 Cyprus has a wide selection of hotels which you can stay in but there is also the option of Agrotourism, which was made famous in the 1990s.
-During hard times the government began to provide financial aid to villagers who wanted to renovate their cottages as tourist rentals.
+During hard times the government began to provide financial aid to villagers who wanted to renovate their cottages as tourist rentals, turning them into Airbnbs.
 You can help the local communities as well as experience an authentic way of life in a village.
 One of the best retreats is the Vavla Rustic Retreat in a charming village called Vavla, where you can stay in traditional stone-walled buildings with a charming orchard and prices start from €54 per night.

 If you want to opt for a more traditional style of hotel, here are the best budget options: